Yusuke-Sugihara/SDE_Final_Project_7/api_documentation.md

 The detailed integration of the API keys can be found inside the root folder-src-api-index.js.

-A code snippet for the Google Maps API is as follows:
+A code snippet for the Travel Advisor API is as follows:

 ```javascript
 import axios from "axios";